 How do I make my Touchpad more accurate?

-You can make your Touchpad more accurate by adjusting its sensitivity.
-Simply head to the Settings > Bluetooth & devices > Touchpad.
+Adjusting its sensitivity can make your Touchpad more accurate.
+To do so, go to Settings > Bluetooth & devices > Touchpad.

 Click Taps drop-down menu to adjust the sensitivity.